containers/image/README.md

 containers' images and container image registries.

-The containers/image library allows application to pull and push images from container image registries, like the upstream docker registry.
+The containers/image library allows application to pull and push images from container image registries, like the docker.io and quay.io registries.
 It also implements "simple image signing".

 The containers/image library also allows you to inspect a repository on a